Low Activity Tritium Detection in CCDs Using Deep Learning Techniques: Simulations

 \section{Simulations}

-To complement the measured data and gain deeper insight into the CCD response, we performed extensive Geant4 simulations of particles interacting with the CCD.
-The CCD was modeled as a 600\,\si{\micro\meter} thick block of silicon and the Livermore low energy physics list was used.
+To complement the measured data and gain deeper insight into the CCD response, we performed extensive Geant4~10.5~\cite{geant4_1} simulations of particles interacting with the CCD.
+The CCD was modeled as a 600\,\si{\micro\meter} thick block of silicon in vacuum.
+We used the Livermore low-energy physics list along with decay and radioactive decay physics modules, with atomic deexcitation processes (fluorescence, Auger) enabled.
+To accurately track low-energy particles near the detector surface, a maximum step size of 20\,nm was enforced in the first 20\,\si{\micro\meter} of the silicon volume.